istio/istio/pilot/doc/build.md

     bazel build //...

 Bazel uses `BUILD` files to keep track of dependencies between sources.
-If you add a new source file, change the imports, or add a data depenency, please run the following command to update all `BUILD` files:
+If you add a new source file, change the imports, or add a data dependency, please run the following command to update all `BUILD` files:

     gazelle -go_prefix "istio.io/manager" -mode fix -repo_root .